Aeroméxico Connect Flight 2431: Aftermath

 Immediately after the crash, passengers reported seeing smoke and flames as they rushed to escape the plane.
-Some passengers said that a door had been torn off and that plane's fuselage had broken in two, allowing them to jump directly out of a gap in the side of the aircraft.
+Some passengers said that a door had been torn off and that the plane's fuselage had broken in two, allowing them to jump directly out of a gap in the side of the aircraft.
 The crew was able to open the emergency exit slides and safely evacuate all of the occupants within 90 seconds.
 About three to four minutes after coming to a stop, and after all passengers had been evacuated, the aircraft exploded and was engulfed in flames.

 The air traffic controller attempted to contact the aircraft, and when it received no response he contacted the approach sector controller to see if they were in contact with the aircraft.
 The controller dispatched an airport service vehicle to inspect the runway.
 The driver saw the aircraft's engines at the side of the runway and smoke rising from beyond the runway.
 Airport officials activated the emergency operation center at the airport, and dispatched firefighters to assist with the rescue and to extinguish the fire.

 After reports about the crash came in, Aeroméxico sent a team to Durango to provide assistance to affected passengers and their families.
 The company announced that it would cover all medical, accommodation, transportation, and incidental expenses resulting from the crash.
 It praised the actions of the crew and said that the crew's quick and efficient evacuation of the plane was instrumental in avoiding additional serious injuries and fatalities.
 It also said that the pilot's expertise and professionalism had prevented the loss of life in the accident.